 (Mat 12:33 NIV)

 So, “good fruit” is what a person becomes capable of producing from their heart (inner self) because of Christ in their heart making them a “good tree.”
-I can think of two ways one can metaphorically “make a tree good or bad”?
-One way is to change one’s opinion or definition about what constitutes good (or bad) fruit. e.g. the Pharisees opinion of Jesus is that He was a bad tree and His fruit was bad (even if is appeared good).
-However, the Pharisee called Saul changed his mind about Jesus – Saul “made the bad tree good” in Saul’s own estimation.
-The other way to “make a tree good” is to change the tree itself – that’s what happened to Saul, a bad tree, was made to be a good tree.
+But how do we “make” a tree good or bad?
+I can think of two ways.
+One way is to change one’s opinion or definition about what constitutes good (or bad) fruit. e.g. the Pharisees opinion of Jesus was that He was a bad tree and His fruit was bad (even if it appeared good).
+However, the Pharisee called Saul (later Paul) changed his mind about Jesus – Saul “made the bad tree good” in his own estimation.
+The other way to “make a tree good” is to change the tree itself – that’s what happened to Saul – a bad tree was made to be a good tree, renamed Paul.

 What is the Good News that Jesus preached?
-Jesus preached that “the kingdom of God is at hand.”
-So how does this “good news” help us?
-I suggest believing this message helps us to repent – which is exactly what Jesus suggested we should do with the news:
+It was that “the kingdom of God is at hand.”
+How is this “good news”?
+I suggest this message helps us to repent – which is exactly what Jesus suggested we should do with the news: